Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-credit cards, international bank cards, or digital payment options
+emergency funds through credit cards, international bank cards, or

 -